hbariki/Full-Stack-Interview-Practice/README.md

   Attack-specific solutions include:
   -Implementing CAPTCHA or prompting users to answer questions.
 This ensures that a form or request is being submitted by a human and not a bot.
   - Use a Web Application Firewall to monitor your network and block potential attacks.
+  - The best practices that can be used on an ongoing basis to protect your application and users are Code reviews, bug bounty programs      and code scanners should be implemented throughout the application lifecycle.
+Code reviews can help spot vulnerable code early in          development phase, dynamic and static code scanners can do automatic checks for vulnerabilities, and bug bounty programs enable            professional pen testers to find bugs in the website.

 5. Here is some starter code for a Flask Web Application.
 Expand on that and include a route that simulates rolling two dice and returns    the result in JSON.
 You should include a brief explanation of your code.
 ```